rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * **workItems** – the array of work item associated with the release
 * **commits** – the array of commits/changesets associated with the release
 * **pullRequests** - the array of PRs (inc. labels, associated WI links and commits to the source branch) referenced by the commits in the release
+* **inDirectlyAssociatedPullRequests** - the array of PRs (inc. labels, associated WI links and commits to the source branch) referenced by associated commits of the directly linked PRs. #866
 * **tests** - the array of unique tests associated with any of the builds linked to the release or the release itself
 * **builds** - the array of the build artifacts that CS and WI are associated with.
 Note that this is a object with three properties
     - **build**  - the build details